basemmerink/fungal-twitch/README.md

 ### Twitch
 - Make 2 channel point redemptions, a template for those can be seen in the image at the bottom of this page
+  - Make sure that the user must enter a message
+  - Set it to not have a cooldown (you can edit the cooldown per user in the .env file)
-- To get the ID of these channel points, redeem the channel point reward while the server is running (make sure that the user must enter a message).
+- To get the ID of these channel points, redeem the channel point reward while the server is running
 - After redeeming, the server will print the ID of the redemption

 ### Edit again